Ecological Inventory and Monitoring

 How much of the state has been inventoried?

 To date, landscape analysis has been conducted for all regions of the state.
 Inventories have been completed for all regions except for the Central and Western Mountains, where inventory effort is still on-going.
-View a map showing the status of our inventory effort.

 What are the results of completed inventories?